prometheus/test-infra/README.md

 - Deploy all internal prow components

-  * **Note:** Long term plans are to use the [prombench cli tool](cmd/prombench) to deploy and manage everything, but at the moment `CustomResourceDefinition` is WIP in the k8s golang client library.
+  * > Long term plans are to use the [prombench cli tool](cmd/prombench) to deploy and manage everything, but at the moment `CustomResourceDefinition` is WIP in the k8s golang client library.
 So we use `kubectl` to deploy CRD.
 ```
 // Generate auth config so we can use kubectl.
 gcloud container clusters get-credentials $CLUSTER_NAME --zone=$ZONE